WineFamly/winefamly-rate-test/ README.md

 When finished, upload to a public repository on [GitHub](https://github.com/), and email me the link @ [stl@winefamly.com](mailto:stl@winefamly.com).

 ## Deadline
-I would like to have your submission by Friday the 17th of July
+I would like to have your submission by Wednesday the 2nd of December

 **Have fun building!** 🚀